s-light/kissStepper/README.md

 Written by Rylee Isitt

+## You are on the IDE106compatible branch.
+this version should be compatible with Arduino IDE 1.0.6

 ## Features:
 * Fast performance, uses port access to toggle the STEP pin
 * Speed is set in full steps per second